Chickery's Travels

 One thing to be aware of: an RV comes with stacks of user manuals, not just one.
 The reason for this is that your RV manufacturer makes the body of the RV, but all the components like the air conditioner, furnace, oven, microwave, stairs, leveling jacks, etc. are made by other manufacturers.
 You’ll want to test all of these components and make sure they are working well before you move into your RV.
 It is much easier to leave your RV at the shop for warranty work if you have another place to stay.

-You’ll also want to get some practice driving and parking before you set out for a cross country adventure.
+You’ll also want to get some practice driving and parking before you set out for a cross-country adventure.
 A great place to start is with an RV Driving School.
-Simply go to their website and find an instructor near you for personalized training for parking and driving all types of RVs.
+Simply go to their website and find an instructor near you for a personalized training for parking and driving all types of RVs.

 Downsizing